domlet/map-FA25-die/README.md

 ["Run of my memories" App](https://diegol32p1.github.io/my-first-map-/)  is a one-page, mobile-friendly web app that offers interactive maps for five cycling routes in the SF Bay Area.

 Users can...
-1. **Toggle through all the maps**, by clicking on the map and moving the mouse to go where you want.
+1. **Explore the map**, by clicking on the map and moving the mouse to go where you want.
-1. **Explore each map** by using gestures to zoom in/out anywhere, rotate the map orientation, or change the pitch (angle).
+1. **Explore the map** by using gestures to zoom in/out anywhere, rotate the map orientation, or change the pitch (angle).

 Here's a demo: